Taiwan ex-premier heading delegation to Trump inauguration

-BEIJING (AP) — A former Taiwan premier will represent the island at Donald Trump’s inauguration Friday.
+BEIJING (AP) — A former premier will represent Taiwan at Donald Trump’s inauguration Friday, a visit likely to be closely scrutinized by China for signs the incoming president intends to make good on remarks suggesting a shake-up in relations between Taipei, Washington and Beijing.

-Yu Shyi-kun will be joined by lawmakers and local government officials representing both the ruling Democratic Progressive Party and the opposition Nationalists.
+Yu Shyi-kun will be joined by lawmakers and local government officials representing both the ruling Democratic Progressive Party and the opposition Nationalists, the Foreign Ministry announced.
+It said the delegation, which intends to “express the importance our government and people place on close friendly bilateral relations,” left Monday.

-The U.S. has no formal relations with Taipei in deference to China, which claims the island as its own.
-However, the two maintain robust informal ties and Washington sells Taiwan arms and is legally bound to regard any threat to the island as a matter of grave concern.
+Along with attending the inauguration, the delegation will hold talks with politicians, academics and overseas Chinese community representatives, the ministry said in a statement on its website.

-Trump upset decades of diplomatic precedent by talking by phone with Taiwanese President Tsai Ing-wen shortly after his victory in November’s presidential election.
-Last week, he said in a newspaper interview that Washington’s “one China policy” under which it recognized Beijing in 1979 was open to negotiation.
+“Taiwan-U.S. relations have a lengthy history and have made significant progress in recent years,” the statement said.
+Congratulating Trump on his election, it said the government would “continue to strengthen Taiwan-U.S. relations in future on the basis of excellent mutual trust and interaction.”

 Most Read Stories